Lenty/SLiCAP_python/docs/userguide/instruction.rst

 #. laplace

-   Calculates the Laplace transfer function (Laplace transform of the unit-impulse response) or the Lapalce tarsnform of a voltage or a current.
+   Calculates the Laplace transfer function (Laplace transform of the unit-impulse response) or the Lapalce Transform of a voltage or a current.

 #. matrix

-   Calculates the matrix equation of the circuit.
+   Returns the MNA matrix equation of the circuit.

 #. noise